mcnulty/udi/PROTOCOL.md

 _Inputs_

-1. The register to read as an unsigned integer
+- `reg`: The register to read as an unsigned integer

 _Outputs_

-1. The register value as an unsigned integer
+- `value`: The register value as an unsigned integer

 **write register**